Crohn ZoneCrohn Zone

 While research on the CDED is promising, more studies are needed to fully understand its efficacy and safety.
 Some concerns have been raised about the potential for nutrient deficiencies, especially in children and adolescents who may require higher nutrient intake for growth and development.

-However, a recent study published in the journal Nutrients found that the CDED provided adequate nutrient intake for children and adolescents, and further research is needed to determine its safety and efficacy in adults.
+However, research to date suggests that the CDED, when properly implemented with partial enteral nutrition and dietitian supervision, provides adequate nutrient intake for children and adolescents.
+Further research is needed to determine long-term safety and efficacy in adults.

 The Future of the CDED and Crohn's Disease Management